zeroc-ice/ice-builder-visualstudio/README.md

 ## Updating from older versions

-The Ice Builder for Visual Studio 7.x release is compatible with Ice Builder for Visual Studio 6.x and 5.x, If your projects were created with Ice Builder for Visual Studio 6.x or 5.x, they will continue to work without any modifications.
+The Ice Builder for Visual Studio 7.x release is compatible with Ice Builder for Visual Studio 6.x and 5.x, If your project was created with Ice Builder for Visual Studio 6.x or 5.x, it will continue to work without any modifications.

 If you are upgrading from Ice Builder for Visual Studio 4.x or earlier, you will need to first use the Ice Builder for Visual Studio
 6.x extension to update your projects.
 See [Upgrading your Projects from Ice Builder 4.x] for more information.